Matt Damon tackles "fracking" issue in the "Promised Land"

 "John showed up at my house every Saturday at breakfast and we would write all day until dinner," Damon said.
 "Then we'd do it again on Sunday.
 I have four kids so he would come to me."

-But Damon's determination to make the film his feature directorial debut fell through when his acting schedule changed, making it impossible to direct "Promised Land," so he turned to Van Sant.
+But Damon's determination to make the film his feature directorial debut fell though when his acting schedule changed, making it impossible to direct "Promised Land," so he turned to Van Sant.

 "My first inclination was to send the script to somebody I'd worked with before," he said.
 "Gus seemed like the most obvious choice and I realized later that I'd never written anything that anyone else had directed, except Gus.
 I have a real comfort level with him."